isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-revive-dead-grass/index.md

 8.  **Protect New Seed:** If you've reseeded, cover the area lightly with straw or a seed germination blanket.
 This helps retain moisture, prevents birds from eating the seeds, and protects against washout from rain or irrigation.
 Keep the soil consistently moist until the seeds germinate and establish.

 9.  **Mow Properly and Regularly:** Once new grass is established (or dormant grass is actively growing), resume regular mowing.
-Follow the "one-third rule"�never remove more than one-third of the grass blade height in a single mowing.
+Follow the "one-third rule"never remove more than one-third of the grass blade height in a single mowing.
 Maintain the appropriate mowing height for your grass type (generally 2.5-3.5 inches for cool-season, 1-2.5 inches for warm-season).
 Keep your mower blades sharp to prevent tearing.

 ## Lawn Maintenance Tips